DzvinkaYarish/tartu-ani-clip-guided-rl/README.md

 ```
 3. Open the desired environment code (e.g. "\<venv\>/envs/ani/Lib/site-packages/gym/envs/box2d/lunar_lander.py")
 4. We only need to change the `render` method since that is what returns the image
 5. Just before the return draw the necessary images with the following code.
+Here we draw the image and apply transformation `t` that moves the
+image to coordinates `x` and `y` and then rotates the image by `angle` (radians).
 ```python
 t = rendering.Transform(
     translation=(x, y),